How efficient will the new working environment be?

 For those who will indeed go back into the office, productivity is a key concern.
 Will they be able to meet people?
 Will everything remain on Zoom or Teams?
 Will it really be worth the risk?

 These questions will only be answered over the next weeks or months.
-When it comes to Compliance Officers, though, one thing is sure: their ability to be entrepreneurial and manage stakeholders will be crucial as firms will be going through yet another transition period.
+When it comes to the compliance recruitment space, though, one thing is sure: Compliance Officers' ability to be entrepreneurial and manage stakeholders will be crucial as firms will be going through yet another transition period.